silash35/slides/README.md

-# Slides
+# Docs and Slides

-This repository contains slides, course materials, and educational content for the classes and trainings I create.
+Repository containing slides, course materials, LaTeX templates, and other resources used in classes, trainings, presentations, and educational projects.

 Most of the content is written in Portuguese.